maxtaco/oneshallpass/README.md

 but this will obviously kill disconnected operation, and will make auditing my work more challenging.

-### I'm tired of typing my email address everytime, what can I do?
+### I'm tired of typing my email address every time, what can I do?

 You can bookmark the URL https://oneshallpass.com/#email=you@email.com